srtfisher/CodeIgniter-Remap/README.md

 - `prefix_methodName`
 - `methodName`

 You can view a bunch of different examples in the `application/controller/remap.php` file.

+## Dashes in Methods
+You can now have dashes in your methods.
+If you include `_DASH_` in the method name, we will take that and convert it to a dash.
+Take this example:

+`public function action_view_DASH_transaction_get() { }`

+Will be loaded when you go to `/controller/view-transaction` via a HTTP Get.
+You can still use `_post`, `_put`, etc.

+## Automatic Fallback
+You can automatically fall back to a certain method for that controller if it doesn't meet another method.
+Naming it `prefix_four_oh_four_get` will work.

 ### Adding a Prefix to Controller Methods
 We add a prefix to all controller methods.
 You can set the prefix in your Controller's `__construct` function.
 The default prefix is `action_`.